ashapadmashettinu/HealthManagementSystem/README.md

 Trigger/Table-Level Constriant
 ————————————
-Appointment
+Appointment --All the mentioned can be combined into one trigger/ table level constraint
-    Patient (Similarly for Doctor) Cant make 2 or more apointments for the same datetime/There should be some gap between the next appointment and the first.
+    14. Patient (Similarly for Doctor) Cant make 2 or more apointments for the same datetime/There should be some gap between the next appointment and the first.
 Also considering duration
     One Patient can’t schedule appointment with a doctor who has already been scheduled with another.
      Doctor can see 25 per day
-Patient Doctor Admin
+15. Patient Doctor Admin
     Add age as computational column

 Reports
 ————————————
---Patient appointments
+16. Patient appointments
+17. Doctor Appointments
-Number of patients with Fever/Obese/Allergies etc., Number of patients with vs without insurance
+18. Number of patients with Fever/Obese/Allergies etc.,
+19. Number of patients with vs without insurance
-Busiest Doctor/Number of patients per doctor based on month or year.
-(This covers the Pivot and horizontal reporting) Top Pharma
+20. Busiest Doctor/Number of patients per doctor based on month or year.
+(This covers the Pivot and horizontal reporting)
+21. Top Pharma